Have other ideas?

 Local food banks provide thousands of meals each year to needy Philadelphians, but rely on donations to stock their pantries.
 If you have extra food items, consider donating to an agency near to you — or, if you’re able, pick up some items to give away the next time you’re at the grocery store.

-Meanwhile, longtime Philly food distribution agency Philabundance also features a map of its many partnering agencies (though you can also make an appointment to donate directly to the Philabundance warehouse, which then distributes donations).
-Their website offers a list of most-needed items, such as peanut butter and jelly, canned fruits and vegetables, and pasta.
+Meanwhile, longtime Philly food distribution agency Philabundance also features a map of its many partnering agencies ( you can also make an appointment to donate directly to the Philabundance warehouse, which then distributes donations).
+Their website offers a list of most-needed items, such as peanut butter and jelly, canned fruits and vegetables, and whole-grain pasta.

-Make sure that you are donating items that are needed — it is helpful to call and ask what is — and check to ensure food isn’t opened or expired.
+Make sure that you are donating items that are needed — it is helpful to call and ask — and check to ensure food isn’t opened or expired.
 During holiday times, consider donating special foods if able (think turkey, etc.).
-Remember: just because someone is food insecure doesn’t mean they shouldn’t be able to have choice in what they eat — a donation of a sweet treat or an allergy-safe food goes a long way.
+Remember: Just because someone is food insecure doesn’t mean they shouldn’t be able to have choice in what they eat — a donation of a sweet treat or an allergy-safe food goes a long way.

 2. USE AN APP TO SCHEDULE AN EXCESS FOOD PICK-UP